5 Scary Podcasts for the Halloween Season

 Where podcasts like The Dark Tome and Tanis focus on new horror narratives, Lore, created by Aaron Manhke, takes a look at some real-life horror stories throughout history.
 One part history lesson, one part horror anthology; lore presents us with true stories in an incredibly effective narrative format.
 Believe me, some of the stories are incredibly creepy... then you remember that they actually happened and your spine does a little wiggle.

-From mysterious deaths in New England lighthouses to exploring stories illustrating why our fear of some seemingly mundane things might be well founded.
+Lore covers topics ranging from mysterious deaths in New England lighthouses to exploring stories that illustrate why our fear of some seemingly mundane things might be well founded.
 If you want to be reminded, in this modern age, why we still hold a primal fear of the forest, this is the podcast for you.
 Lore is a fascinating combination of horror and true crime that fans of either should love.

 Mahnke's delivery is pitch perfect, engaging but creepy in all the right ways.
 Obviously I'm not alone in my opinion.
 If Lore sounds familiar to some of you Amazon Prime subscribers it's because Mahnke recently teamed up with an executive producer from The Walking Dead and an executive producer from The X-Files to bring Lore to life on the small screen in an Amazon exclusive television series.